Eurasian otter: Diet

-The Eurasian otter's diet mainly consists of fish.
-Fish is its most preferred choice of food in Mediterranean and temperate freshwater habitats.
-During the winter and in colder environments, it also feeds on amphibians, worms, clams, crustaceans, insects, eggs, birds and sometimes small mammals, including young European beavers.
-It will also feed on a small amount of vegetation.
+The Eurasian otter's diet consists primarily of fish, particularly in Mediterranean and temperate freshwater habitats where fish is most abundant.

+During winter and in cooler climates, the Eurasian otter's diet includes worms, caterpillars, clams, crustaceans, insects, eggs, birds, and small mammals, including young European beavers, and amphibians.

-As with various other mustelid species, otters are capable of overpowering and killing prey significantly larger than themselves, and are known to hunt large waterbirds such as adult greylag geese on occasion.
+The Eurasian otter is capable of overpowering prey that is significantly larger than itself, and it occasionally hunts large waterbirds such as adult greylag geese.

 Breeding

-The Eurasian otter is strongly territorial, living alone for the most part.
-An individual's territory may vary between about 1 and 40 km long, with about 18 km being usual.
-The length of the territory depends on the density of food available and the width of the water suitable for hunting; it is shorter on coasts, where the available width is much wider, and longer on narrower rivers.
-The Eurasian otter uses its feces, called spraints, to mark its territory and prioritize the use of resources to other group members.
-The territories are only held against members of the same sex, so those of males and females may overlap.
+The Eurasian otter is strongly territorial and typically lives alone.
+The length of an individual's territory may vary in the range of 1 and 40 km, with about 18 km being usual.
+The size of the territory depends on the availability of food and the width of suitable hunting grounds.
+It is shorter on coasts, where the available width is much greater, and longer on narrower rivers.
+The Eurasian otter uses its faeces, known as spraints, to mark its territory and prioritise the use of resources for other group members.
+The territories are only defended against members of the same sex, so the territories of males and females may overlap.

 Mating takes place in water.
-Males and females breed at any time of the year, and the mating season is most likely determined by reproductive maturity and physiological state.
-Females become sexually mature at the age of 18–24 months, and the average age of first breeding is 2 1/2 years.
-Gestation lasts 60–64 days, and one to four pups are born weighing about 10% of the female's body weight.
-The pups remain dependent on the mother for about 13 months.
+Males and females can breed at any time of the year, and the mating season is most likely determined by reproductive maturity and physiological state.
+Females reach sexual maturity at 18–24 months of age, with the average age of first breeding being 2 1/2 years.
+Gestation lasts 60–64 days, after which one to four pups are born, each weighing around 10% of the mother's body weight.
+The pups remain dependent on the mother for around 13 months.

 The male plays no direct role in parental care, although the territory of a female with her pups is usually entirely within that of the male.

 Taxonomy

-The extinct Japanese otter is sometimes considered a subspecies; recent studies have found it to fall outside the subspecific clades comprising L. lutra, so it has been reclassified as a distinct species, but uncertainty remains.
+The extinct Japanese otter is sometimes considered a subspecies.
+However, recent studies have found that it falls outside the subspecific clades comprising L. lutra, so it has been reclassified as a distinct species.
+Nevertheless, uncertainty remains.